lucidrains/simple-hierarchical-transformer/README.md

 Experiments around a simple idea for inducing multiple hierarchical predictive coding models within a GPT.
 It is so simple, it may not work.
 But then again, deep learning progress is built on the bedrocks of simple ideas.
 Worth a shot.

+So far, the idea has passed the litmus test from a research friend.
+Will bring it to completion in the next week or so.
+If it does not work out, I'll leave the negative experimental results as well as the repository around, and maybe some PhD student can build upon it.

 ## Appreciation

 - <a href="https://stability.ai/">StabilityAI</a> for the sponsorship to carry out this independent research